magnetsystems/rest2mobile/README.md

 # Magnet rest2mobile

-Magnet rest2mobile turns actual REST URLs and JSON responses into Objective-C, Java, or JavaScript components that you can call from your mobile app.
-The components are native classes and interfaces that automatically handle server connections and type safety.
-In your own code, you call methods to set REST parameters and send the REST request.
-Your app receives a response object that bundles the JSON in objects or primitives.
+Magnet rest2mobile generates native code for mobile apps from REST-JSON APIs.
+It turns actual REST requests and responses into source code (Objective-C, Android, and JavaScript) that you can call from your mobile app.
+The source code automatically handles:

+* server connections
+* marshaling and unmarshaling JSON data
+* JSON data conversion to the correct data types

+In your mobile app code, you call generated methods type-safe entities and will receive a response object.

 To use Magnet rest2mobile, download the rest2mobile plugins for [Android Studio/IntelliJ IDEA](https://github.com/magnetsystems/r2m-plugin-android/) or [XCode](https://github.com/magnetsystems/r2m-plugin-ios/).
 For JavaScript, you can use the [r2m CLI](https://github.com/magnetsystems/r2m-cli/) to generate the code.